karan757527/PythonLearn/README.md

 # PythonLearn
-This is my Python´s programs
+This is my Python´s programs that tells you about Tkinter Basics.